On seeded subgraph-to-subgraph matching: The ssSGM Algorithm and matchability information theory: Experiments with synthetic data

 Note that ssSGM is empirically seen here to achieve a better match ratio than SGM as the graphs gets less sparse (less dense, if the density is more than $0.5$) and as the correlation between the two graphs gets stronger.
 However, ssSGM identifies the core vertices in the two graphs, which SGM is not designed to do.
 So, even in cases where SGM achieves a better match ratio on the core, this might be useless as a practical matter if the core vertices need to be identified.
+Indeed, {\it it is important to emphasize the ssSGM has a more substantial inferential task than SGM}.

+Also note that, in these experiments, higher correlation and greater density led to a better match ratio in general for ssSGM (not just in comparing ssSGM to SGM).
+Indeed, in Section \ref{section:theo}, we will state and prove a consistency result regarding matchability for subgraph-subgraph matching in which, to guarantee matchability, (say $0<p<\frac{1}{2}$, $m\leq n$, and $s=0$) needs $\varrho > (1-2p)^2$ and $\left ( \varrho - (1-2p)^2 \right )^2 K \in \omega (\log n)$, see Section \ref{section:theo} for critical details.
+These experiments reflect those provisions; notably, guaranteed matchability is possible if $p$ is close to $0$ (of order $\omega(\sqrt{(\log n)/K})$) as long as the correlation is sufficiently close to $1$.

+In Figure \ref{fig:runtime} we plot the average runtime in seconds (on a MacBook Pro, M2, 2022 running code in Python) of ssSGM and SGM as a function of the number of seeds $s$, but just for the above experiments where $p=0.1,\varrho=0.5$ (left panel), then where $p=0.3, \varrho=0.6$ (middle panel), then where $p=0.5,\varrho=0.7$ (right panel).